8cylinder/kompressor/README.md

 **Compress, convert and resize images.**

-By default, if the `--output` option is not used, the compressed file will be put in a subdir called "kompressor" in the same dir as the source file.
-It will be created if it doesn't exist.

-Supported formats: png, jpeg, webp.
+### Features

+**Rename** — Modify the image name in multiple ways.
+Add a string to the source image, the compressed image, or both and put them in the current dir or a subdir.

+**Compress** — Compress the images on a 1-100 scale, with a default of 80.

+**Resize** — Set a max width and height for the image.
+The image will be resized to fit within the bounds while maintaining the aspect ratio.

+**Trim** — Trim pixels from the sides of the image, by specifiying a number of pixels from each site.
+This is particularly usefull for removing bad lines from the edges of images.

+**Convert** — Convert the image to a different format.
+Supported formats are png, jpeg and webp.

 ### Renaming

 Files can optionally have a string added to the end of the filename using the `-s` and `-d` options.
 The `-d` option renames the compressed image and the `-s` option renames the source image.
 These are applied whether it's put into a subdir or not.

 Eg, with an argument of `-ORIGINAL`, this file `image.jpg` would become